Full-Time

 • Prepare administrative and grant reports, provide administrative and organizational support as needed, and adhere to internal systems for attorney recordkeeping and information sharing.

 The American Civil Liberties Union (ACLU) defends and preserves individual rights and liberties in the United States, as guaranteed by the Constitution.
 It engages in legal advocacy, public education, and lobbying to protect civil rights, focusing on issues like freedom of speech, privacy, and equality.
 The ACLU serves individuals and communities, particularly marginalized groups such as immigrants, LGBTQ+ individuals, and racial minorities, who face government overreach and discrimination.
-Unlike many organizations, the ACLU relies on donations, grants, and membership fees to fund its operations, which allows it to maintain independence and focus on its mission.
-Its goal is to ensure that everyone in the U.S. can enjoy their civil liberties without fear of discrimination or abuse.
+Its funding comes from donations, grants, and membership fees, which support its legal cases and advocacy campaigns.
+The ACLU's strong brand helps attract financial support, and it also sells merchandise to promote civil liberties.
+The organization's goal is to ensure the protection of individual freedoms and to fight against discrimination and abuse by the government.

 Company Stage